spring-jdbc-crud/simplejdbcmapper/README.md

 A library that simplifies Spring JdbcTemplate/JdbcClient CRUD operations and relationship queries by making them less verbose.
 Use its API where beneficial and keep using JdbcTemplate/JdbcClient for other functionality.

-Just by annotating the models that you would use with JdbcTemplate/JdbcClient, you get single-line CRUD and a fluent API to populate relationships from your custom queries.
+Just by annotating the models that you would use with JdbcTemplate/JdbcClient, you get single-line CRUD and a fluent API to assemble relationships from your custom queries.

-**New Feature Alert:** Relationships can be populated from custom queries. :sparkler:
+**New Feature Alert:** Relationships can be assembled from custom queries. :sparkler:

 [Javadoc](https://spring-jdbc-crud.github.io/simplejdbcmapper/javadoc/index.html) | [Demo Application](https://github.com/spring-jdbc-crud/spring-crud-with-simplejdbcmapper)